Event Planning Schools

 A person's salary can depend on a variety of factors such as the number of years already spent working in the industry or the difference between being an employee and an entrepreneur.
 And, the pay structure for event coordinating professionals can vary from salary to commission to flat fees.

-To give you a general idea of what a paycheck in this industry looks like, here are some figures from the Occupational Employment Statistics program:
+To give you a general idea of what a paycheck in this industry looks like, here are some figures from the Occupational Employment and Wage Statistics program:*

 - In 2021, the median pay for meeting, convention, and event planners was $49,470 per year, or $23.79 per hour.